Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

 In January 2020, Gomez voiced a giraffe in the adventure film Dolittle, directed by Stephen Gaghan.
-The film starring Robert Downey Jr. was a box office disappointment, and received negative reviews from critics, who called it "too long [and] lifeless."
-Gomez hosted and executive produce the HBO Max cooking show Selena + Chef, which features Gomez joined by a different chef each episode remotely due to the COVID-19 pandemic.
+The film, starring Robert Downey Jr., was a box office disappointment, and received negative reviews from critics, who called it "too long [and] lifeless".
+Gomez hosted and executive produced the HBO Max cooking show Selena + Chef, which features her joined by a different chef each episode; this was initially implemented remotely due to the COVID-19 pandemic.
 Each episode highlights a food-related charity.
 The show premiered in August 2020, and was well received by critics.
+It ran for four seasons till September 2022, and was nominated for Outstanding Culinary Series at the 50th Daytime Emmy Awards.
+Gomez won a Critics' Choice Real TV Award for her work on the program.
+In May 2023, Food Network ordered two projects to be hosted by Gomez.
+The first was Selena + Chef: Home for the Holidays (2023), a four-part holiday special and extension of Selena + Chef, which was also nominated for Outstanding Culinary Series.
+The second became Selena + Restaurant, an interactive cooking series co-hosted with Raquelle Stevens; it premiered in May 2024.
+Gomez served as a producer for both programs.

-In June, Gomez featured in a remix of Trevor Daniel's song, "Past Life".
-She executive produced two films this year; the romantic comedy The Broken Hearts Gallery, released in September 2020, to positive reviews, and the teen comedy-drama This Is the Year.
-In August, Gomez collaborated with South Korean girl group Blackpink for "Ice Cream".
-The song peaked at number thirteen on the Billboard Hot 100, and garnered 79.08 million views in its first 24 hours, marking the third biggest 24-hour debut for a music video on YouTube at the time.
+In June 2020, Gomez featured in a remix of Trevor Daniel's song, "Past Life".
+Gomez executive produced two films that year; the romantic comedy The Broken Hearts Gallery, released in September 2020, to positive reviews, and the teen comedy-drama This Is the Year.
+In August, she collaborated with South Korean girl group Blackpink for "Ice Cream".
+The song peaked at number thirteen in the US, and achieved the third-highest 24-hour debut for a music video on YouTube at the time, with over 79 million views.
 That year, Gomez was honored by The Latin Recording Academy as one of the Leading Ladies of Entertainment.
 She was also named by Time as one of the 100 most influential people in the world.